cavayangtao/rmtt_ros/README.md

-rmtt_node.py is tested in Ubuntu20.04/ROS Noetic.
+rmtt_node.py is tested in Ubuntu 20.04/ROS Noetic.

-rmtt_node18.py is tested in Ubuntu18.04/ROS Melodic.
+rmtt_node18.py is tested in Ubuntu 18.04/ROS Melodic.

 To run rmtt_node18.py:
 ```